Hey, Dad

 This is a beautiful post.
 What a wonderful thing to realize about your father, the depth and love he brought about everyday without anyone else knowing.
 Just because he was that kind of guy.

-4. momentary academic says:
+53. momentary academic

 Happy New Year, Neil.
 I’m sure that your dad is celebrating all of your accomplishments and your great sense of humor with good cheer.